quantumlib/Cirq/docs/google/calibration.md

 *   Metric key: single_qubit_readout_p00_error

-The p00 readout error is the probability that a qubit is incorrectly measured as
-|1⟩ after being prepared in the |0⟩ state.
-This is mostly a measure of the
+The p_00 is defined as the probability that the state is measured as |0⟩ after being prepared in the |0⟩ state.
+The p_00 error is defined as one minus this result.

-error in measurement (read out) of the qubit while in the ground state, though this probability also contains the error than the qubit was not reset into the |0⟩ ground state properly.
+There are several sources of error in this model.
+This error is primarily composed of error in measurement (read out) of the qubit while in the ground state.
+However, this probability also contains the error than the qubit was not reset into the |0⟩ ground state properly.
 This is often called the SPAM (state preparation and measurement) error.

 ### P_11 readout error
 *   Metric key: single_qubit_readout_p11_error

-The P1 readout error is the probability that a qubit is incorrectly measured as
-|0⟩ after being prepared in the |1⟩ state.
-This is dominated by the error in
+The p_11 is defined as the probability that the state is measured as |1⟩ after being prepared in the |1⟩ state.
+The p_11 error is defined as one minus this result.

-measurement (read out) of the qubit, but it implicitly contains several different types of error.
+This is dominated by the error in measurement (read out) of the qubit, but it implicitly contains several different types of error.
 Also possible is that the excited state |1⟩ was not prepared correctly or that the state decayed before measurement.
-This error is generally expected to be higher than the P0 error.
+This error is generally expected to be higher than the P_00 error.

 ### Readout separation error
 *   Metric key: single_qubit_readout_separation_error